 explore parameter in the model file.
 As with the model names, Explore names are formatted in the menu so that underscores are changed to spaces and each word is capitalized.
 The Explore name is also shown as the Explore title above the field picker:

-For more information about model files, see Understanding Model and View Files.
+For more information about model files, see the Understanding model and view files documentation page.
 For more information about defining Explores, see the

 explore parameter documentation page.

 label parameter renames a model in the Explore menu without changing how it’s referenced in LookML.
 Explore URLs, the Looker IDE, and the SQL Runner still reflect the actual model name, and the way the model should be referenced in LookML and Admin settings remains unchanged.

 label parameter is not used, the model name will be displayed according to its default behavior.

 label parameter renames an Explore in the Explore menu and on the Explore page without changing how it’s referenced in LookML.

 label parameter is not used, the Explore name will be displayed according to its default behavior.